-Yoast SEO is a free plugin that adds a new section to your WordPress editor.
+Yoast SEO is a freemium plugin that adds a new section to your WordPress editor:

 Here, you can set a ‘keyphrase’ for your post, which is the keyword you want to optimize it for.
-Once you’ve done that, the Yoast SEO plugin will show you in real time how well-optimized the post is, giving you specific advice on how you can improve it.
+Once you’ve done that, Yoast will show you in real time how well-optimized the post is, giving you specific advice on how you can improve it:

 To make sure that readers return to your blog, you’ll need to publish content regularly.
 When you offer new posts on a consistent schedule, your blog won’t go silent for long stretches of time, and your audience will be more likely to return.

-There’s no perfect publishing schedule for every blog, of course.
-How often you publish will depend on your available time and your blog’s subject matter.
+There’s no perfect publishing schedule.
+How often you publish will depend on your availability and your blog’s subject matter.
 Regardless, it’s a smart move to set a strict schedule for yourself and make sure you follow it.
-You could even make this schedule clear on the blog itself, letting readers know when new content will be available (for example, every Tuesday and Thursday).

-Fortunately, there are tools you can use to help you stick to your schedule.
-One such solution is the Editorial Calendar plugin.
+The good news is that there are tools you can use to help you stick to your schedule.
+One such solution is the Editorial Calendar plugin:

-This solution lets you create a calendar for your posts and even schedule drafts to be published at a specific time and date.
-With it, you can easily track upcoming deadlines and follow your schedule without slipping up.
+This tool lets you create a calendar for your posts and even schedule drafts to be published at a specific time and date.
+You can easily track upcoming deadlines and follow your schedule without slipping up.

 Another helpful asset for any blogger is a style guide.
 As the name implies, this is a set of guidelines that determines how posts on your blog should be written and formatted.
-It helps you ensure that your content has a consistent tone and look over time, which in turn makes your blog appear more professional and authoritative.
+It helps you ensure that your content has a uniform tone and look, which in turn makes your blog appear more professional and authoritative:

-A style guide can also be useful if you ever decide to bring on additional writers.
-They can refer to your guide to ensure that they follow the same practices, ensuring that all posts on the blog maintain a similar style (regardless of who they’re written by).
+This style guide can help you maintain consistent branding and formatting across your blog posts.
+It can also be useful if you ever decide to bring on additional writers.
+They can refer to your guide to ensure that they follow the same practices.

 - Voice and tone.
 Is your blog laid-back or serious?
 Is the writing casual or professional?